dukecon/dukecon_pwa/README.md

 * define order of talks in TalksGrid: this will give stable sorting independent of order in the backend
 * Provide an offline app using a manifest (see index.html - currently commented out as it will require to have a conference specific manifest.json and icons)
 * Use mixins to eliminate duplicate code
+* Lazy-Load vis library (to minimize memory footprint and load time)

 ### Out-of-scope